razetime/Zirconium/README.md

 expressive BQN can be under these constraints.

 This interpreter takes some liberties with interpreting the spec, and hence you may find some results strange.
 My main goal here is to make sure I can at the very least run the examples correctly.
+It may be more liberal than expected, and useful errors will be sparse.

 ## Running
 The interpreter is incomplete, and does not work on files yet.